kurator-dev/kurator/docs/proposals/backup/backup.md

 **User Role**: DevOps Engineer

-**Scenario**: In a Continuous Integration and Continuous Deployment (CI/CD) environment, DevOps engineers need to be able to precisely select Kubernetes cluster resources to back up and restore as needed.

-**Feature**: Supports scheduled backups and the ability to filter resources for backup and restore based on Type, Namespace, and other conditions.
+**Feature**: The enhanced Kurator offers advanced functionality such as flexible resource filtering options based on Type, Namespace, and other conditions allows engineer to precisely choose the resources to back up, restore and migrate cluster resource as needed.

 **Value**: Ability to flexibly choose backup resources and precisely restore needed resources, making the DevOps process more efficient and flexible.